-Short study breaks is the best thing to ask your children to do.
+Short study breaks are the best thing to ask your children to do.
 Every half hour, remind them to move around, even if it is only for a minute or two.
 Lastly, to avoid eyestrain, we can follow the “20/20/20 rule” – every 20 minutes, look at something 20 metres away for 20 seconds.

 Christopher Jones (Doctor of Osteopathy, Australia) is a published author on the treatment of pelvic pain during pregnancy and specialises in the treatment of children.
 For more info, visit his www.chrisjonesosteo.com.au.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.